-Exploration, property evaluation and holding costs were \$1,545 and \$1,752 during the three months ended March 31, 2018 and 2017, respectively.
+Exploration, property evaluation and holding costs were \$1,055 and \$1,308 during the three months ended June 30, 2018 and 2017, respectively, and \$2,600 and \$3,060 for the six months ended June 30, 2018 and 2017, respectively.
 These costs are predominantly associated with Mt Todd and are comprised of fixed costs and discretionary costs.
-For the three months ended March 31, 2018 and 2017, our fixed costs (which include cash expenditures necessary to ensure that we preserve our property rights and meet all of our safety, regulatory and environmental responsibilities) trended approximately 20% higher in 2018 compared to the same period in 2017 as baseline monitoring activities have been introduced in compliance with the terms of the EPBC permit, which was granted in January 2018.
+For the six months ended June 30, 2018 and 2017, our fixed costs (which include cash expenditures necessary to ensure that we preserve our property rights and meet all of our safety, regulatory and environmental responsibilities) trended approximately 20% higher in 2018 compared to the same period in 2017 as baseline monitoring activities have been introduced as part of our compliance with the terms of the permit granted under the Australian Environmental Protection and Biodiversity Conservation Act of 1999 ("EPBC") in January 2018.
 In addition, we have added site employees to complement site environmental, maintenance and exploration activities.
-We expect 2018 fixed costs, in Australian dollar terms, to continue to trend 20% to 25% higher than 2017 fixed costs.
+We expect 2018 fixed costs, in Australian dollar terms, to continue to trend 20% to 25% (approximately A\$650 to A\$800) higher than 2017 fixed costs.

-The magnitude of discretionary program spending during the three months ended March 31, 2018 was lower than the discretionary program spending during the three months ended March 31, 2017.
-The principle 2018 program was the drilling of four additional PQ core holes designed to extract approximately 5 tonnes of higher grade material from the Batman pit, for the completion of two additional approximately 2.5 tonne high pressure grinding roll ("HPGR") crushing, X-ray transmission ("XRT") and laser sorting tests.
-These tests are being conducted to confirm gold loss in the rejected material for higher grade ores.
+The magnitude of discretionary program spending during the three and six months ended June 30, 2018 was lower than the discretionary program spending during the three and six months ended June 30, 2017.
+The principal 2018 program was the drilling of four additional PQ core holes designed to extract approximately 6 tonnes of higher grade material from the Batman pit, for the completion of two additional 2.5 tonne bulk HPGR crushing, XRT and laser sorting tests using the same equipment as previous test work; and a single 1 tonne sample for completing an HPGR test with a competing HPGR manufacturer.
+The two 2.5 tonne tests are being conducted to confirm gold loss in the rejected material from higher grade ores.
 The material 2017 discretionary programs included: the completion of the drilling program to generate the 20 tonne sample used in the ore sorting testing program; the ore sorting testing program and subsequent metallurgical studies including grinding studies to confirm the potential for improved gold recoveries and preparation of the draft mine management plan.
-Based on these studies, the Company completed a pre-feasibility study, the results of which were announced during the first quarter of 2018.
-See "Project Updates" below for a summary of the pre-feasibility study results.
+Based on these studies, the Company completed the PFS, the results of which were announced during the first quarter of 2018.
+See "Project Updates" below for a summary of the PFS results.
+We expect 2018 discretionary costs, in Australian dollar terms, to be 45% to 50% (approximately A\$2,000 to A\$2,250) lower than 2017 discretionary costs.